Class V Guidance Documents for Owners, Operators, And Regulatory Agencies

 EPA developed guidance documents to help owners and operators as well as regulatory agencies comply with the requirements for Class V wells.
 Links to Portable Document Format (PDF) versions of each guidance document are provided below.
-To order a copy of any of these documents, please call the Safe Drinking Water Hotline at (800) 426-4791.

 Guidance for operators: